apache/doris/docs/en/docs/admin-manual/http-actions/fe/debug-point-action.md

 ## Activate Specified Debug Point

-After debug points are enabled globally, we need to specify the debug point name we want to activate, this is done by sending a http request to FE or BE node, only after that, when the program running into the specified debug point, related code can be executed.
+After debug points are enabled globally, <br>
+we need to specify the debug point name we want to activate, this is done by sending a http request to FE or BE node, <br>
+only after that, when the program running into the specified debug point, related code can be executed.

 ### API